nicolevanderhoeven/blog/content/ethics.md

 - (In the case of a review) The company does NOT have any input on what I say.
 They don't get to see videos for approval or revisions before I publish them.
 - The company that produces it is ethical in its practices.
 I don't claim to know everything, but I will never knowingly promote a product from a company with deplorable practices.
 - It is open-source OR has features that make it more compelling than open-source alternatives.
 I always prioritize open-source tools over commercial offerings.
-- It does not directly compete with my permanent employer, Grafana Labs (and k6)-- I am under contractual obligations to avoid this conflict of interest.
+- It does not directly compete with my full-time employer, Raintank Inc. (Grafana Labs) -- I am under contractual obligations to avoid this conflict of interest.

 ### Unsolicited benefits